PRIDE-Archive/pridepy/README.md

   -c RAW,SEARCH
 ```

-You can also request a specific MassIVE / JPOST collection through the same category interface:
+You can also request a specific MassIVE / JPOST / iProX collection through the same category interface:

 ```bash
 pridepy download-all-public-category-files \